-COMMENDATION AND RECOMMENDATION 7-16: Performance Measures
+COMMENDATION AND RECOMMENDATION 9-18: Performance Measures

-The Commonwealth should be commended for adopting performance measures throughout its SWAM program and as part of its agency strategic plan.
-Some suggested additional measures come from the Florida Department of Transportation's Small Business Initiative (discussed in the best practices section of this chapter).
+The Commonwealth should be commended for adopting performance measures throughout its SWaM program and as part of its agency strategic plan.
+Some suggested additional measures come from the Florida Department of Transportation's Small Business Initiative (discussed in Chapter 8.0, Selected Best Practices).
 The Commonwealth should develop additional measures to gauge the effectiveness of its efforts.
 Possible other measures include: